storj/docs/app/(docs)/dcs/pricing/page.md

 **Changes include:**

-- **New Object Storage tiers** that better support customer needs, simplify fees, and eliminate segment fees:
+- **New Object Storage tiers** that better support customer needs, simplify fees, and eliminate segment fees.
 - **Object Mount is now available**, allowing you to connect to your object storage as a local file system; optimized for peak performance with Storj’s Object Storage.
-- **New Production Cloud offerings** that combine the unique benefits of Storj’s distributed cloud storage with local-like file access.
+2 free licenses are included for each Storj account.
 - **SOC2 Type 2 certification** has been achieved by Storj on specific storage offerings, reinforcing our commitment to delivering enterprise-grade security and privacy.

 <!-- REMOVING FOR NOW